 The most important thing you can do as a parent is recognize that your child is struggling and reach out for professional help.

-We help teens identify their personal strengths and learn cognitive-behavioral coping skills so that they don't feel stuck and powerless to help.
-Our team emphasizes focused counseling that teaches teens to make positive, lasting changes as quickly as possible.
+We help teens identify their personal strengths and learn cognitive-behavioral coping skills so that they don’t feel stuck and powerless to help.
+Our team emphasizes focused counseling that teaches clients to make positive, lasting changes as quickly as possible.